GLOBAL MARKETS-Stocks snooze in Thanksgiving lull, still on course for best month in three years

 By Naomi Rovnick and Stella Qiu

-LONDON/SYDNEY, Nov 24 (Reuters) - Global shares drifted on Friday in the absence of guidance from Wall Street, which was closed for the Thanksgiving holiday on Thursday, but were still on course for their best month since November 2020.
+LONDON/SYDNEY, Nov 24 (Reuters) - Global shares drifted on Friday in the absence of guidance from Wall Street, which was closed for the Thanksgiving holiday the previous day, but they were still on course for their best month since November 2020.

-An indecisive Asia session extended to Europe, with the Stoxx 600 share index .STOXX flat in early dealings.
-Both S&P 500 futures ESc1 and Nasdaq futures NQc1 were also little changed.

-In geopolitical news, Israel and Hamas started a four-day ceasefire on Friday and the militants were set to release 13 Israeli women and child hostages later in the day, the first sign of detente in the near seven-week-old war.

 "Weaker (economic) data and weaker inflation in the U.S. has given markets hope you are going to start to see rate cuts," said Peter Doherty, investment management director at Arbuthnot Latham in London.

-"But the debate is whether we should be taking profits now," he added, given the potential for a "re-acceleration of U.S. growth," after the world's largest economy confounded recession forecasts throughout 2023.

-Despite optimism having surged across global markets this month, there may be also be a lull ahead as investors position their portfolios for 2024, some experts said.
+Despite optimism having surged across global markets this month, there may also be a lull ahead as investors position their portfolios for 2024, some analysts said.

 "So we could have a couple of weeks with the markets sort of just meandering around and lacking direction."

-In Europe, the euro was flat against the dollar EUR=-EBS to $1.091 as slightly better than expected euro zone factory data was balanced out by data showing the German economy had contracted.

-U.S. ten-year Treasury yields US10YT=RR, which set the tone for borrowing costs worldwide,were up 7 bps to 4.4841%, still comfortably below the 5% milestone reached last month.
+U.S. 10-year Treasury yields US10YT=RR, which set the tone for borrowing costs worldwide, were up 3 bps at 4.4704%, still comfortably below the 5% milestone reached last month.

-Minutes from the latest Fed policy meeting signalled there would not be more hikes unless progress against taming inflation faltered.

-Germany's 10-year bund yield DE10YT=RR rose for a third session, to 2.655%, reflecting pushback from ECB officials against speculation they were ready to start thinking about cutting rates.
+Germany's 10-year bund yield DE10YT=RR rose for a third session, to 2.655%, reflecting pushback from European Central Bank officials against speculation they were ready to start thinking about cutting rates.

-The dollar index < =USD>, which measures the U.S. currency against six peers, was on the back foot on Friday at 103.71, nearing a three month low as rate cut bets reduced the appeal of holding dollars.
+Euro zone bond yields were on track to close the week broadly higher after money markets reflected less certainty about an April 2024 rate cut by the ECB than they had a week ago.

-In the UK, however, where the Bank of England is now viewed as having to keep interest rates at a 15-year high until late next summer, sterling GBP=D3 perched near a 2-1/2 month top at $1.2540.
-Money markets are tipping the Fed to cut by June.
+In the UK, where the Bank of England is now viewed as having to keep interest rates at a 15-year high until late next summer, sterling GBP=D3 perched near a 2-1/2 month top at $1.256.

-In Asia, Japanese stocks.N225opened for trading after a holiday, with the Nikkei .225 climbing 0.7% to charge back towards a 33-year high hit on Monday.
+In Asia, Japan's Nikkei share index .225 climbed 0.7%, charging back towards a 33-year high hit on Monday.

 Data on Friday showed that Japan's core consumer inflation picked up slightly in October, although by less than expected.

+Mainland China's CSI 300 index dropped 0.7% to its lowest close in more than a month, reflecting investor concern about a property slump and sluggish economy.

+On Friday, foreign investors sold a net 6.2 billion yuan ($859.79 million) of mainland Chinese shares via the stock connect channel, the biggest daily outflow in more than a month.

-Oil prices were mostly flat after tumbling more than 1% on concerns over a delayed OPEC+ meeting.
-Brent crude futures LCOc1nudged 0.1% to $81.51 a barrel.
+Oil prices were steady after tumbling more than 1% on concerns over a delayed OPEC+ meeting.
+Brent crude futures LCOc1 were virtually flat at $81.68 a barrel.
 O/R

 Asia stock markets https://tmsnrt.rs/2zpUAr4